 These forward-looking statements reflect our intentions, plans, expectations, assumptions and beliefs about future events and are subject to risks, uncertainties and other factors, many of which are outside our control.
 Important factors that could cause actual results to differ materially from the expectations expressed or implied in the forward-looking statements include known and unknown risks.
-Known risks and uncertainties include, but are not limited to, the risks set forth in "Risk Factors" beginning on page S-20 in this prospectus supplement and in "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2008 and our Quarterly Reports on Form 10-Q for the quarters ended March 31 and June 30, 2009 as well as the following risks and uncertainties:
+Known risks and uncertainties include, but are not limited to, the risks set forth in "Item 1A.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2008 and our Quarterly Reports on Form 10-Q for the three months ended March 31, June 30 and September 30, 2009 as well as the following risks and uncertainties:

-- our ability to access the debt and equity markets, which will depend on general market conditions and the credit ratings for our debt obligations; - the amount of collateral required to be posted from time to time in our transactions;
+- our ability to access the debt and equity markets, which will depend on general market conditions and the credit ratings for our debt obligations; - the amount of collateral required to be posted from time to time in our transactions; - our success in risk management activities, including the use of derivative financial instruments to hedge commodity and interest rate risks:

-- our success in risk management activities, including the use of derivative financial instruments to hedge commodity and interest rate risks: - the level of creditworthiness of counterparties to transactions; - · changes in laws and regulations, particularly with regard to taxes, safety and protection of the environment; - · the timing and extent of changes in natural gas, NGLs and commodity prices, interest rates and demand for our services; - · weather and other natural phenomena; - industry changes, including the impact of consolidations and changes in competition; - our ability to obtain necessary licenses, permits and other approvals; - the level and success of drilling for natural gas and oil around our assets, and our success in connecting natural gas supplies to our gathering and processing systems; - our ability to grow through acquisitions or internal growth projects, and the successful integration and future performance of such assets: - · general economic, market and business conditions; and - the risks described elsewhere in this prospectus supplement.
+- the level of creditworthiness of counterparties to transactions; - · changes in laws and regulations, particularly with regard to taxes, safety and protection of the environment; - the timing and extent of changes in natural gas, NGLs and commodity prices, interest rates and demand for our services; - · weather and other natural phenomena; - industry changes, including the impact of consolidations and changes in competition; - · our ability to obtain necessary licenses, permits and other approvals; - the level and success of drilling for natural gas and oil around our assets, and our success in connecting natural gas supplies to our gathering and processing systems; - our ability to grow through acquisitions or internal growth projects, and the successful integration and future performance of such assets; - · general economic, market and business conditions; and - · the risks described elsewhere in this prospectus supplement.

 You should read these statements carefully because they discuss our expectations about our future performance, contain projections of our future operating results or our future financial condition, or state other "forward-looking" information.
-Before you invest, you should be aware that the occurrence of any of the events described in "Risk Factors" beginning on page S-20 in this prospectus supplement and in "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2008 and our Quarterly Reports on Form 10-Q for the quarters ended March 31 and June 30, 2009 could substantially harm our business, results of operations and financial condition.
+Before you invest, you should be aware that the occurrence of any of the events described in "Item 1A.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2008 and our Quarterly Reports on Form 10-Q for the three months ended March 31, June 30 and September 30, 2009 could substantially harm our business, results of operations and financial condition.
 In light of these risks, uncertainties and assumptions, the events described in the forward-looking statements might not occur or might occur to a different extent or at a different time than we have described.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.